mhanratty/marketplaceux-usercollections/spec.md

 * As a user I want to view my collection on tablet [spec](#collectionviewtablet)
 * As a user I want to edit a collection on tablet [spec](#collectionedittablet)
 * As a user I want a dedicated place to view user collection on the Marketplace on tablet.

+### Curation Tool
+* As a curator I want to be able to view collections made by the community.
+* As a curator I want to be able to publish user collections to the feed.

 ## <a name="specs">Specs</a>
 <a name="addappexistingcollection">![he can see so much more](http://mhanratty.github.io/marketplaceux-usercollections/img/usercollections_addappexistingcollection.png)</a>